 “I am distracted during meetings and zone out without even realizing it.”

 “I have a hard time prioritizing tasks.
-I’ll have 10 tasks on my plate and instead of completing 1, I’ll start another.”
+I’ll have 10 tasks on my plate and instead of completing one, I’ll start another.”

 “I can’t seem to make strides toward my goals.”

 It is common for adults with ADHD to struggle with their careers.
-Some ADHD-related work issues, like difficulty maintaining focus during meetings, trouble organizing and prioritizing projects, and adhering to deadlines, are due to differences in how the brain functions.
+Some ADHD struggles related to work, like difficulty maintaining focus during meetings, trouble organizing and prioritizing projects, and adhering to deadlines, are due to differences in how the brain functions.
 ADHD is biological, so simply trying to increase your IQ or practice willpower will not fix these kinds of issues in a lasting way.
 Rather, certain ADHD characteristics can be harnessed and molded to enhance one’s work.
 Passion, creativity, out-of-the-box thinking, and a constant flow of original ideas are common strengths associated with ADHD, and they are often considered assets by employers.